namittiman/InfraRed/Bot.md

 2 Main Flow
 	User will describe his/her request for setting up a VM [S1].
 	Bot will validate the configured keys [S2]
-	Bot will make the request to our intermediary “provisioning service” which will add the request information to a datastore and will update it once the request is fulfilled by the cloud provider [S3].
+	Bot will make the request to our “provisioning service”.
+The provisioning service will save  reservation information in a database[S3].
 	Bot will provide confirmation to the user once the request is fulfilled [S4].
 	Bot asks the user if this config needs to be stored as a new template or update an existing template [S5].
 	Based on user's reply, the bot will take appropriate action.
 [S6]